transducer/zenroom-cljs-demo/blogpost.md

 Phew, we have not been near an infected device.

 Note that the example above is better suited for a portable device that also has access to promimity information via for example Bluetooth.
-And note that we could be connected with a central database or decentralized ledger to pick up the information on infected devices and also broadcast our own if we get infected.
+And note that we could be connected with a central database or [distributed ledger](https://zenroom.org/zenbridge/) to pick up the information on infected devices and also broadcast our own if we get infected.

 Finally, if we would look in the console we see stdout and stderr messages coming out of the WebAssembly: